-As the only injury alleged by Goyke is hypothetical in nature and cannot be tied to any actions or inactions taken by Judge Toomer, any other probate judge in the State of Georgia, or any person authorized by Georgia law to issue a GFL, Goyke is without standing to maintain the instant action.
+As the only injury alleged by Goyke is hypothetical in nature and cannot be tied to any actions or inactions taken by Judge Toomer or any other probate judge in the State of Georgia, Goyke is without standing to maintain the instant action.
 As such, this Court is without jurisdiction to hear this matter and it should be dismissed in its entirety.